shubham220420/MockMate/README.md

 - Google for Gemini AI API
 - Clerk for authentication services
-- Next.js team for the amazing framework
-- All contributors and users of this platform

 ## 📞 Support

 - **Documentation**: Check our [How It Works](app/HowItWorks/page.jsx) page
 - **Issues**: Report bugs using GitHub Issues
-- **Discussions**: Join our community discussions

 ---